 Both sides of the House are heated intensely, by both the looming election and the cracks in the durability of both Mr Long Life - John Howard and his government, especially now that Labor seems to have more traction than ever under the leadership of Kevin Rudd.

-Project SafeCom will be there during the entire week, knocking on the doors of many Parliamentarians, hammering on the doors if need be, just to remind both sides of the House that we need justice, and much more of it, and that we need a new justice.
+We will be there during the entire week, knocking on the doors of many Parliamentarians, hammering on them if we need to, just to remind both sides of the House that we need justice, and much more of it, and that we need a new justice.

 Below are two events of note you should consider being part of.

 :::More than 100 PHOTOS::: 17 February 2008: Photos: Manning Clark House Weekend of Ideas - the collection of photos taken by advocate Freddie Steen at the Manning Clark House sixth Weekend of Ideas, "A Fair Go for Refugees?" during the first weekend of April 2007 in Canberra's Manning Clark House in Forrest, ACT.

 7 May 2007: Making sense at Manning Clark House - Some material presented or published following the Manning Clark House 2007 Weekend of Ideas: the SIEVX presentation by Tony Kevin in the media segment, the Agreed Statement of Principles issued by the Conference, and a Canberra Times article by John Warhurst.

 7 May 2007: Dr Eva Sallis, Australian dream; Australian nightmare: Some thoughts on Multiculturalism and Racism - "...this place is called, with terrible irony, Blackster.
 It is the other side of town from Baxter, and, although less money is spent here, the echoes are stark, and when I thought about it, almost all generated by the fence."
 The Dymphna Clark Lecture at the Manning Clark House 6th Weekend of Ideas, "A Fair Go for Refugees?"